kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 		:align: center
 		:width: 750px

 Transformations are considered successful once the residuals appear to have no more structure in them.
-Also bear in mind that structure in the residuals might indicate the model is missing an additional explanatory variable (see the section on :ref:`multiple linear regression <LS-multiple-X-MLR>`).
+Also bear in mind that structure in the residuals might indicate the model is missing an additional explanatory variable (see the section on :ref:`multiple linear regression <LS_multiple_X_MLR>`).

 Another type of plot to diagnose non-linearity present in the linear model is called a *component-plus-residual plot* or a *partial-residual plot*.
 This is an advanced topic not covered here, but well covered in the Fox reference.